mehulagg/gitlab/doc/api/releases/index.md

 ## Delete a Release

 Delete a Release.
 Deleting a Release doesn't delete the associated tag.
+Maintainer level access to the project is required to delete a Release.

 ```plaintext
 DELETE /projects/:id/releases/:tag_name